 Post Forum Summary

-WEPAN's 27th annual conference - the 2016 WEPAN Change Leader Forum - was attended by advocates and leaders from academia, business, nonprofit and government organizations, educators, nonprofit advocates who gathered together to share best practices and hear from leading experts about building inclusive cultures that engage and retain the diverse workforce of the future.
+WEPAN's 27th annual conference - the 2016 WEPAN Change Leader Forum - was attended by advocates and leaders from academia, business, nonprofit and government organizations who gathered together to share best practices and hear from leading experts about building inclusive cultures that engage and retain the diverse workforce of the future.
 After two and half days of interactive dialogue, workshops, panels and presentations, participants left the Forum with new energy, resources, strategies and contacts to help them and their organizations grow closer to their goals.
 WEPAN's annual gathering has come a long way since its inaugural conference held May 30-June 1, 1990 in Washington, DC.
 What began as a convening of individuals interested in attracting and retaining women in engineering programs across the country has grown to a forum that brings together thought- and change-leaders who seek to use research-based knowledge and strategies to create and sustain inclusive, diverse, and equitable cultures in engineering.
 Notable thoughts from Forum attendees this year include:

 WEPAN's 2016 Change Leader Forum attracted 195 participants from 3 countries and 36 states.